blckbx/mybosbotexample/README.md

 ## **✏ Get Started / Usage / Management Switches:**

 1) Clone the repo: `git clone https://github.com/blckbx/bosbot.git`
-2) Create your own settings file: `cp .env .env.local` (prevents overwriting personal settings on update via `git pull`)
+2) Create your own settings file: `cp .env .env.local` (prevents overwriting personal settings on update via `git pull` but mind changes made to `.env)
 3) Edit `nano .env.local` to your needs (see below).
 4) At the top of the file set which `MANAGEMENT SWITCHES` should be applied.